Joexv/HeadRipper/README.md

 Compass Garden SC-408-AMBIENCE-73318.mp3
 ```

-## Daily Workflow

-Because tokens expire daily, this is the recommended flow:

-1. **Refresh login**: Run `Browser_Login.py` once per day to update `BearerID.env`.
-2. **Update catalogs**: Run `Headripper.py` for the locations you want (e.g., SLEEP, MEDITATE, FOCUS).
-3. **Download audio**: Run `Download_Audio.py` to save tracks interactively, or run it with arguments to batch-download automatically.
+Large Sleepcast files (≈50MB each) show a progress bar while downloading.

 ---

+## 🔄 Daily Workflow

+1. **Refresh login** – run `Browser_Login.py` once daily
+2. **Update catalogs** – run `Headripper.py` for your locations
+3. **Download audio** – run `Download_Audio.py` (interactive or scripted)

+---

-## Notes
+## 📝 Notes

-- I haven't extensively tested varients of audio tracks (length, author, etc) there may be bugs with it but yolo
-- Sleepcast support is experimental but uses the same auth + headers as the mobile app.
+* Sleepcast support is experimental but uses the same headers/auth as the mobile app.
+* Android headers are **required** for Sleepcasts.
-- If you see `401 Unauthorized`, it almost always means your Bearer token expired.
+* If you see `401 Unauthorized`, your token likely expired.
 Re-run `Browser_Login.py`.
-- Large files (Sleepcasts) now show download progress.
-- `Headripper.py` mirrors Android headers for reliability, but Android headers are REQUIRED for Sleepcasts.
-- The viewmodel JSONs are rich: you can extend the downloader to include narrator info, durations, etc.
+* Viewmodel JSONs are rich with metadata (narrator, durations, etc.) if you want to extend file naming.

+---

-## Big Kudos
+## 🙌 Big Kudos

-to komali2, if he hadn't made that python script I likely never would've come back to this.
+Special thanks to **komali2** — without his original Python script, this project wouldn’t exist.

+---

-# Disclaimer
+## ⚠️ Disclaimer

-By making this program I am not promoting piracy or stealing of content from Headspace.
-They truely believe in what they create and that should be supported for making a service that helps
-many many people every day.
-Nothing in this program allows a person to access content they do not have explicit permissions to access!
+Headripper does **not** promote piracy.
+Headspace makes valuable content that should be supported.
+This project does not let you access anything you aren’t already entitled to.

+---

-# Bearer ID
+## 🔑 Bearer ID

-You will notice in a few places a BearerID mentioned.
-This is the authentication key that Headspace uses to make sure you are a registered user and you have the rights to the media you are listening to!
-Headripper will read this BearerID to formulate it's API requests, but it does not track or send this anywhere except Headspace directly.
+Your **BearerID** is the authentication token Headspace uses to confirm your account.
+Headripper only uses it locally to make API requests — it is never sent anywhere except directly to Headspace’s servers.

+---